Phi-Innovations/mbedtls/BRANCHES.md

   this always contains the latest release, including all publicly available security fixes.
 - The [`development`](https://github.com/ARMmbed/mbedtls/tree/development) branch:
-  this is where new features land, as well as bug fixes and security fixes.
+  this is where new features normally land, as well as bug fixes and security fixes.
+- The [`development_2.x`] branch:
+  this is where features and bug-fixes destined for 2.x land.
 - One or more long-time support (LTS) branches: these only get bug fixes and security fixes.